Emma Styles

 About Emma

-Emma Styles writes contemporary Australian noir about young women taking on the patriarchy.
-She grew up on Whadjuk Noongar Country in Perth, Western Australia and now lives in London.
+Emma Styles writes contemporary Australian crime fiction about young women taking on the patriarchy.
+She grew up near the beach on Whadjuk Noongar Country in Perth, Western Australia and now lives on the south coast of the UK.

 Into the dark

-How Emma set out to write a serial killer story that isn’t centred on the perpetrator, but instead those affected by their crimes.
+How Emma set out to write a serial killer thriller that isn’t centred on the perpetrator, but instead those affected by their crimes.

 About Emma

-Emma Styles writes contemporary Australian noir about young women taking on the patriarchy.
-She grew up on Whadjuk Noongar Country in Perth, Western Australia and now lives in London.
+Emma Styles writes contemporary Australian crime fiction about young women taking on the patriarchy.
+She grew up near the beach on Whadjuk Noongar Country in Perth, Western Australia and now lives on the south coast of the UK.

 Also by emma